CreRecombinase/PolygenicRSS/README.md

 ### Causal variants/genetic architecture

 The simulation framework is currently only set up for simulating under a `GCTA`-style normal effect-size prior.
 The file `"/scratch/${USER}/intersect_snplist/ukb_subset/model_{samplesize}/{model}.txt"` contains one variant-id per line, and every variant listed in the file will have a non-zero effect in the GWAS simulation.
 The file `"/scratch/${USER}/intersect_snplist/ukb_subset/model_{samplesize}/{model}.txt"`

+# Notes

+## Increasing the sample size.

+The current simulations were done with 10000 samples.
+To run with more samples requires generating a GWAS/LD sample split with > `{samplesize}`, computing GRM within each split, removing related individuals, then randomly downsampling each sample list (without replacement) to end with the desired `{samplesize}` cohorts.
+While `{samplesize}` is controlled via a snakemake parameter (i.e the sample size is not hard coded in the snakemake rules), the larger GRM sample size is set in the `workflow/config_base.yaml`, in the `SAMPLEN` line.
+It is currently set to `12000`.
+After removing closely related individuals, `/gpfs/data/xhe-lab/polyg/ grm_cut/sub/grm.singleton.txt` has `11275` unrelated individuals and `/gpfs/data/xhe-lab/polyg/grm_cut/panel/grm.singleton.txt` has 11330 unrelated individuals, meaning that any sample-size can be simulated as long as `{samplesize}<min(11275,11330)`.
+To simulate data with a larger sample size, the value of `SAMPLEN` should be raised so that there are enough unrelated individuals in the GWAS and LD cohorts to satisfy `{samplesize}`